top of page

 Something obvious is missing from the above list.
 Believe me, I’ve read many such lists, and it’s missing from all of them.
 Anyone in real life can demonstrate all the above traits and still not be acknowledged at social gatherings or voted president of the book club.

 What’s missing from the list is charm.
 People like charm a lot.
-Last weekend my wife dragged me off to a neighborhood pancake breakfast.
-While there, I interacted with at least thirty people, most of whom I didn’t recognize.
+Last weekend, my wife dragged me off to a neighborhood pancake breakfast.
+While there, I interacted with at least thirty people, most of whom I didn’t recognize and may never speak to again.
 Because I’ve “been around the block” a few times in life, I’ve learned that what makes people feel comfortable in social gatherings is charm.
 Thus, I tend to put on some schmaltz when greeting people.
-Not too much, but just enough.
+Not too much.
+Just enough.
 While at the neighborhood pancake breakfast,

 An older lady said to me, “I don’t think I’ve met you before.”